 George paints a new tiled roofed building

-We recently added roof tiles to our WWE range of 28mm kits and George whisked one straight off the laser to take home and paint...
+We recently added roof tiles as standard to our WWE range of 28mm kits and George whisked one straight off the laser to take home and paint...

 George; Well, I couldn't help it.
 The extra detail afforded by the change we've made by including roof tiles in the kits just had to be tested.